sethadams2024/networking-lab-journal/day_to_day.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 📅 Next Steps
-Continue A+ practice tests and schedule Core 1 exam by mid-June.
+Continue A+ practice tests and schedule the Core 1 exam by mid-June.

 Launch a dual-boot Linux setup on my lab PC.